threedworld-mit/tdw/Documentation/python/add_ons/add_on.md

 **`self.on_send(resp)`**

 This is called after commands are sent to the build and a response is received.

+Use this function to send commands to the build on the next frame, given the `resp` response.
+Any commands in the `self.commands` list will be sent on the next frame.

 | Parameter | Type | Default | Description |
 | --- | --- | --- | --- |